Two-Rains/RDMed-Angourakis-et-al-2021/README.md

 Slides with optional audio (approx. 32 min.): https://andros-spica.github.io/RDMed-Angourakis-et-al-2021/
 NOTE: the text corresponding to the audio is available in the 'speaker view' by pressing 'S'.

-An audio presentation is available by pressing PLAY at the controls found at t

 **Authors**
 Angourakis, Andreas